Uniform Mixing on Cayley Graphs: Introduction

 Although characterizing uniform mixing in general seems daunting, the problem can be reduced if we require some regularity on the graphs.
 The vertex transitive graphs, which provide most of the known examples, satisfy the property that for any two vertices $u$ and $v$, there is a graph automorphism that maps $u$ to $v$.
 The transition matrix of a vertex-transitive graph is entirely determined by one of its rows.
 Therefore for all Cayley graphs, uniform mixing is equivalent to local uniform mixing.

 In this paper, we provide new examples of Cayley graphs over $\ints_q^d$ that admit uniform mixing.
 Our examples contain both an infinite family of Cayley graphs on which mixing occurs at time $2\pi/9$, and infinite families of Cayley graphs on which mixing occurs arbitrarily faster.
-The first part of this paper is devoted to giving a complete characterization of $2(d+2)$-regular Cayley graphs over $\ints_3^d$ that admit uniform mixing at time $2\pi/9$.
-In the second part, we show that for an arbitrarily large integer $k$, there are families of Cayley graphs over $\ints_q^d$ that admit uniform mixing at time $2\pi/q^k$, where $q=3, 4$.
+Theorem \ref{2-gen} provides a complete characterization of $2(d+2)$-regular Cayley graphs over $\ints_3^d$ that admit uniform mixing at time $2\pi/9$.
+Theorem \ref{q=3(1)}, Theorem \ref{q=4} and Theorem \ref{q=3(2)} show that, for an arbitrarily large integer $k$, we can construct families of Cayley graphs over $\ints_q^d$ that admit uniform mixing at time $2\pi/q^k$, where $q=3, 4$.
 These examples extend the results of Mullin \cite{Mullin2013} and Chan \cite{Chan2013}.